 Steatite Tiye

 Made of glazed steatite, often known as soapstone, and at 29cm tall, this figurine shows Queen Tiye in full royal regalia.
-She is pictured wearing the double-plume crown, with the falcon-winged headpiece with triple uraeus cascading over her extravagant and expansive wig.
+She is pictured wearing the double-plume crown, with a triple uraeus upon a falcon-winged headpiece cascading over her extravagant and expansive wig.
 A finely detailed usekh collar is worn around her neck and rests delicately upon her bust, and she holds a fly swatter in her left hand, while her right hand is unfortunately lost.

 Tiye wears a snugly fitted garment with a wrap around effect, as well as a falcon feather pattern that gives it an almost scale-like appearance.
 When viewing this piece, one can be reminded of the 1963 epic Cleopatra, notably Elizabeth Taylor’s attire in the fanciful scene in which queen Cleopatra enters Rome.